comyar/Jupiter/Readme.md

 api.forecast(latitude: 47.6062, longitude: -122.3321).send { result -> Void in
   switch result {
   case .success(let response):
-    // The response here is queryable for any key available in the docs except for "flags", which was not ported print(response) case .error(let error):
+    // The response here is queryable for any key available in the docs except for "flags" print(response) case .error(let error):
     print(error)